Nikola034/Event-Planner-Frontend/README.md

 ## 👨‍💻 My Contributions

 - 🎨 Developed event creation/editing components and workflows
-- 🔐 Implemented user authentication and role-based route auth guards
+- 🔐 Implemented user authentication and role-based route auth guards as well as registration and login features
 - 🗺️ Integrated OpenStreetMap for event location selection
-- 🛍️ Supported CRUD operations for products and services
+- 🛍️ Supported CRUD operations for events, event types and products
 - 🧪 Wrote unit and integration tests for key UI components
 - 💬 Participated in UI/UX design iterations and code reviews